jarvisteach/appJar/docs/mkdocs/docs/inputWidgets.md

     This will clear (untick) all CheckBoxes in the app.
     Set ```callFunction``` to be True, if you want to call any associated functions.

+* `.setCheckBoxText(title, text)`
+    This changes the text shown alongside the specified CheckBox.

 ####Get CheckBoxes

 * `.getCheckBox(title)`